Rjmoraza/GJP-Platform/README.md

 sudo npm install
 ```

 This will install all the packages and dependencies required by the project.
-Then create a file with the route  `[PLATFORM_ROOT].env` with the following values:
+Then create a file with the route  `[PLATFORM_ROOT]/.env` with the following values:

 ```bash
 EMAIL=[email address for the SMTP service]